-They include visiting fishing villages of Suðureyri, Flateyri.
-Taking food tours, cooking classes and learning the secrets of Viking sushi.
+They include visiting the fishing villages of Suðureyri, Flateyri, taking food tours, cooking classes and learning the secrets of Viking sushi.
 All the info is here.

 Day 12 – on the edge of Europe

-You might have been missing waterfalls by now, right?
+You might be missing waterfalls by now, right?

-If you want, you can also visit Látrabjarg, Europe’s most western point.
+If you want to, you can also visit Látrabjarg, Europe’s most western point.
 It is an enormous bird cliff that is also a home for puffins, adorable birds that are so close, you can almost touch them!

-Beware, that you do need a 4WD normally to reach it, but if not, you can arrange a tour.
+Beware, you do need a 4WD normally to reach it!

-Find out on this link which way to take next and all the extra info you’ll need:
+Find out in this link which way to go next and all the extra info you’ll need:

 Day 13 – There is still so much to see!